 All courses are validated by BIMM University.
-Each course starts in late September and is taught over two semesters, each 15-weeks long.

-MA Popular Music Practice (1-year full-time) is taught over three semesters, each 15-weeks long.
+Each course starts in late September and is taught over two semesters, each 15-weeks long. \MA Popular Music Practice, and MA Screen & Film Production (1-year full-time), are taught over three semesters, each 15-weeks long.

-The MA Popular Music Practice (2-years parttime) is taught over two semesters, per year.
+The MA Popular Music Practice and MA Screen & Film Production (2-years part-time) are taught over two semesters in the first year, and three semesters in the second year.

-For full course information, fees and entry requirements visit: bimm-institute.de
+For full course information, fees and entry requirements visit: www.bimm-institute.de/ course-finder